-The two average performers in our noise testing were the Holmes HEPA Type Desktop and the Dyson Pure Cool Link.
-The Holmes was fairly average across the board in our testing.
-At high settings it produced a buzzing sound that was hard to ignore, but not completely annoying.
-At low settings it creates a medium pitched hum that isn't too loud, but definitely noticeable.
-The Dyson was almost completely silent on low settings, but at high settings the fan emits a higher pitched roar that is hard not to notice, and may even make you click up the volume a few notches on the TV.
+The average performer in our noise testing was the Dyson Pure Cool Link.
+It was almost completely silent on low settings, but at high settings the fan emits a higher pitched roar that is hard not to notice, and may even make you click up the volume a few notches on the TV.

 Two different models tied for the bottom slot in our noise testing.
 Both GermGuardian models that we tested, the AC4100 belched out a high pitch when used on their highest setting that is quite hard to ignore.
 On their low setting the pitch got a bit lower and less grating but was still very noticeable.
 The Honeywell True HEPA Allergen Remover produced and even louder high pitched noise on its high setting, but was slightly quieter on its low setting.

 Ease of Use